-Also known as abdominal separation or recti split - is a disorder defined as a separation of the rectus abdominis muscle into right and left halves.
+Diastasis Recti, also known as, abdominal separation, divarication of the recti, rectus distension or recti split, is defined as a separation of the rectus abdominis muscle into right and left halves.
 Normally, the two sides of the muscle are joined at the linea alba at the body mid-line.
 It is essentially a cosmetic condition, with no associated morbidity or mortality.
 A diastasis recti may appear as a ridge running down the mid-line of the abdomen, anywhere from the xiphoid process to the umbilicus.
 It becomes more prominent with straining and may disappear when the abdominal muscles are relaxed.

 Healing the connective tissue is all about putting it in a better (narrow) position, bringing blood flow to it and protecting it when doing any type of activities so it is not being stretched nor does it have any intra-abdominal force or pressure on it.